BitcoinDesign/Guide/guide/contribute/review.md

 {% include picture.html
    image = "/assets/images/guide/contribute/review/review-pull-request-comment.gif"
-   retina = "/assets/images/guide/contribute/review/review-pull-request-comment.gif"
+   retina = "/assets/images/guide/contribute/review/review-pull-request-comment@2x.gif"
    mobile = "/assets/images/guide/contribute/review/review-pull-request-comment.gif"
    mobileRetina = "/assets/images/guide/contribute/review/review-pull-request-comment.gif"
-   alt-text = "pull-request-comment"
-   width = 1438
-   height = 709
+   alt-text = "Start a review via a comment" width = 800 height = 394
 %}

 If you have a concrete `suggestion` for a change, you can make a suggestion.
 To do so, click the suggestion icon, or use `Ctrl+G` or `cmd+G`.
 If your direct suggestion is accepted, it will count as a commit and you will be credited as a co-author of the commit.

 {% include picture.html
    image = "/assets/images/guide/contribute/review/review-pull-request-suggest.gif"
-   retina ="/assets/images/guide/contribute/review/review-pull-request-suggest.gif"
+   retina ="/assets/images/guide/contribute/review/review-pull-request-suggest@2x.gif"
    mobile ="/assets/images/guide/contribute/review/review-pull-request-suggest.gif"
    mobileRetina ="/assets/images/guide/contribute/review/review-pull-request-suggest.gif"
-   alt-text = "pull-request-comment"
-   width = 1438
-   height = 709
+   alt-text = "Add a comment to a review" width = 800 height = 394
 %}

 When you're done with leaving individual feedback, you can submit it.
 Click on the `Leave a review` button in the upper right corner.
 There are three types of feedback you can leave: